Travel.State.Gov >

 The Sulu Archipelago and Sulu Sea – Level 4: Do Not Travel

-The U.S. government has limited ability to provide emergency services to U.S. citizens in the Sulu Archipelago and Sulu Sea as U.S. government employees must obtain special authorization to travel to those areas.
+The U.S. government’s ability to provide emergency services to U.S. citizens in this region is very limited.
+U.S. government employees under the U.S. Embassy’s (Chief of Mission) security responsibility are required to obtain special authorization to travel to these areas.

 Visit our website for Travel to High-Risk Areas.